The Perfect Answer

-She sounded so sad, and yet so resolved in her decision that Levi wasn’t really sure how to respond.
+She sounded so sad, and yet so resolved in her decision that Levi wasn’t sure how to respond.
 She definitely couldn’t go back.
 It would be too dangerous for her.

 The last communication with his broker, Syriem, was the night he brought Madeline to his condo.
-He figured once she was safe, he would get instructions on what to do with her, who to take her to, etc… But there had been no response.
+He figured once she was safe, he would get instructions on what to do with her, who to take her to, etc. But there had been no response.
 That made things troublesome.
 He couldn’t just kick her out.

 Stepping away from her, he slowly walked over to the balcony railing and looked out over the city.
-The caliber of her desire, which was above her species’ normal grade, would be an asset to keep close by.
+The caliber of her desire, which was well above her species’ average grade, would be an asset to keep close by.
 It would be like having his own rechargeable battery if he played his cards right.
 Not knowing why her emotions were so potent both bothered and fascinated him, and he’d never had a live-in pet before.
 It might work out, and it might not.
 Either way, it would only be for as long as it took for the client to claim her.

 “We can head over to your apartment tomorrow and start the process of getting you off the grid.
-You can store your stuff here for now,” He said still overlooking the city, with his back to her.
+You can store your stuff here for now,” he said still overlooking the city, with his back to her.

 “I don’t have my keys though,” she replied, “But I can call the leasing office and have them let us in.”